Stonecoast Review

 The hollow horn of a train leaving the station echoed through the chamber.
 Thinking their private thoughts, Wallace and Perky and Martha watched the shadows stretch across the floor and climb the eastern wall until suddenly, in the blink of an eye, all the light was gone.

 This story originally appeared in Stonecoast Review Issue 17.
+Support local booksellers and independent publishers by ordering a print copy of the magazine.

-Photo by Andraz Lazic.
+Photo by Andraz Lazic